Soheila-Git/encoded/src/encoded/schemas/changelogs/gene.md

 ### Schema version 1

 * The Gene object is isolated from the Target object which will hold metadata from Target and replace some properties of Target.
 It is initially created by adopting the schema and type of target object.
-It has five essential properties:
+It has six essential properties:
   - geneid: NCBI Entrez GeneID.
   - symbol: gene symbol approved by official nomenclature such as HGNC, MGI, FlyBase, WormBase.
   - synonyms: Alternative symbols/names referring to the gene.